Press ENTER to search

 Bupa's board committees

-The Board has established Audit, Risk, Nomination and Governance, Sustainability and Remuneration Committees to which a number of matters are delegated for more detailed consideration.
+The Board has established Audit, Risk, Nomination and Governance and Remuneration Committees to which a number of matters are delegated for more detailed consideration.

-Each Committee, except the Sustainability Committee, comprises independent Non-Executive Directors, with the Nomination & Governance Committee chaired by the Chairman who was independent on appointment.
+Each Committee comprises independent Non-Executive Directors, with the Nomination & Governance Committee chaired by the Chairman who was independent on appointment.
 The biography of each Non-Executive Director sets out which Committees they chair or are a member of.

-The principal function of the Committee is to monitor the integrity of Bupa's financial statements, the effectiveness of our internal control systems, and to monitor the effectiveness, performance, objectivity and independence of Group Internal Audit and the External Auditor.
-The Committee also reviews regulatory reporting and disclosure requirements.
+The principal function of the Committee is to monitor the integrity of Bupa's financial statements, and external announcements regarding financial performance.
+The Committee also monitors the effectiveness of the Group’s internal financial control system, and the effectiveness, performance, independence and objectivity of internal audit and the external auditor.

 The Audit Committee has established the Group Internal Audit function whose authority, purpose and responsibilities are set out in the Bupa Internal Audit Charter.
 The Audit Committee reviews and approves the Charter annually.